Sign up for our newsletter, to get updates regarding the Call for Paper, Papers & Research.

 Recommendation

-The result of this study has grave consequences for future policy making in the Petroleum and Health sectors in Nigeria.
+The result of this study has grave consequences for future policy-making in the Petroleum and Health sectors in Nigeria.

-On the other hand, policy makers can now use this study to determine the proportion of crude oil revenue that would achieve the desired objectives in the health sector in Nigeria.
+On the other hand, policymakers can now use this study to determine the proportion of crude oil revenue that would achieve the desired objectives in the health sector in Nigeria.
 The health sector is one of the most underfunded sectors in the Nigerian economy today as a deviation from the rule.
 The Health Ministry and agencies will do well to brace up for this call to service.
 Nevertheless, the diversification of revenue sources beyond crude Oil is germane as could be seen from findings from this study.
-Thus, the Nigerian government should halt the monocultural reliance on crude oil and invest in agriculture, and manufacturing sector to secure more foreign exchanges from the sale of raw materials and semi-finished goods that is required for Health funding locally.
+Thus, the Nigerian government should halt the monocultural reliance on crude oil and invest in agriculture, and the manufacturing sector to secure more foreign exchanges from the sale of raw materials and semi-finished goods required for Health funding locally.

 Other recommendations have been proffered by the researcher, and these will also go a long way in solving the previously highlighted problems in the petroleum and health sectors in Nigeria.
 These include:

-• More revenue from Crude oil should be channeled to the PHC sub-sector as this is where the much-needed impact is felt by the poor populace
+- More revenue from Crude oil should be channeled to the PHC sub-sector as this is where the much-needed impact is felt by the poor populace.

 ACKNOWLEDGEMENT